 This parameter determines the size of the output image.
 The dimensions are given as a 2element row-vector, e.g. [160 200], with the number of rows as the first element and the number of columns as the second element.

 Interpolation method

 This parameter specifies the interpolation method used to resize the image.

-Settings for the Interpolation method parameter are:
+Following are settings for the Interpolation method parameter.

-Table 78: Interpolation Method
+Table 81: Interpolation Method